typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 Cats Effect 3 is just around the corner!
-The library has seen several major changes between 2.0 and 3.0, so in an effort to highlight those changes, we will be releasing a series of blog posts that cover topics ranging from the typeclass hierarchy to concurrent data structures to tracing.
+The library has seen several major changes between 2.0 and 3.0, so in an effort to highlight those changes, we will be releasing a series of blog posts covering a range of topics.
 If you would like to see a blog post about a particular subject, don't hesitate to reach out!
 You can try out early Cats Effect 3 releases [here](https://github.com/typelevel/cats-effect/releases).

 ### Introduction
 In this post, we offer a broad overview of the concurrency model that serves as a foundation for Cats Effect and its abstractions.
-We discuss what fibers are and how to use them.
+We discuss what fibers are and how to interact with them.
 We also talk about how to leverage the concurrency model to build powerful concurrent state machines.
 Example programs are written in terms of `cats.effect.IO`.

 Before going any further, let's briefly review what concurrency is, how it's useful, and why it's tedious to work with.